Imagine you turn your system on to check out how if your website is functioning fine. And suddenly you are like “Where the hell is my website”!

 However, the weirdest part was he hadn’t added any of those links.
 So, he tried to remove them from his site but failed!

 He uninstalled the free theme and got back to a basic theme.
 He found no links then.
+A few hours later, he installed the free theme again to check what went wrong.

 He assumed himself to be smarter than the theme, but as soon as he installed the free theme again, the outbound links returned.